LaupWing/endavour/README.md

 # Endeavour Assignment
-> In this document you can read more about the decisions I made for the technologies and code choices I made for the Endeavour assignment
+> This document outlines the decisions I made regarding technologies and code choices for the Endeavour assignment.